 Medical Weight Loss Program

-At Aurora Bariatrics, we know that weight loss isn’t one-size-fits-all.
-For some, surgery may not be the right first step—or it may not be appropriate at all.
-Others may benefit from additional support before or after bariatric surgery.
-That’s where evidence-based weight loss medications come in.
+At Aurora Bariatrics, we understand that weight loss is not one-size-fits-all.
+For some people, bariatric surgery may not be the right first step — or it may not be appropriate at all.
+Others may benefit from extra support before surgery to improve safety, or after surgery to help maintain results and prevent weight regain.

-• You need to lose weight before surgery to improve safety
+- Need to lose weight before surgery to reduce surgical risk

-• You have obesity-related conditions like type 2 diabetes or insulin resistance
+- Live with obesity-related conditions like type 2 diabetes, PCOS, or insulin resistance

 How Weight Loss Medications Work